 Even the free version can be a great place to begin, as Caliber provides a substantial library for each exercise, with in-depth directions and videos on how to perform each movement.
 Amanda rates the instruction 5 out of 5.

-Caliber uses research-backed data to create workouts, which follow progressive overload, a common principle in strength training to ensure progress over time.
+Caliber uses research-backed data to create workouts that follow progressive overload, a common principle in strength training to ensure progress over time.
 “My coach gives me goals to hit each week regarding weights and reps to ensure I’m progressively overloading,” Amanda says, rating the programming and progressive overload a 5 out of 5.

 She does wish the app integrated other major fitness trackers like Garmin, instead of just the Apple watch.
 You can learn more about this strength training program in our Caliber app review.